-The ability to colonize numerous hosts without specialization is key to understanding the threat posed by M. persicae, a highly polyphagous aphid with over 40 plant families (>100 sp) within its host range, including important crop families Amaranthaceae, Asteraceae, Brassicaceae and Solanaceae.
-Most agricultural "weeds" that are reservoirs of the virus (e.g. Capsella bursa-pastoris) are widely distributed at the 1 km-grid scale and may act as effective "green bridges" into sugar beet, although a minority are otherwise patchy and may be less important (e.g. Spergula arvensis).
+The ability to colonise numerous hosts without specialisation is key to understanding the threat posed by M. persicae, a highly polyphagous aphid with over 40 plant families (>100 sp) within its host range, including important crop families Amaranthaceae, Asteraceae, Brassicaceae and Solanaceae.^{13,14} Most agricultural 'weeds' that are reservoirs of the virus (e.g. Capsella bursa-pastoris) are widely distributed at the 1 km-grid scale and may act as effective 'green bridges' into sugar beet, although a minority are otherwise patchy and may be less important (e.g. Spergula arvensis).^{15,16}

-Since the 1960s, various decision support tools predicting the impact of VY have been deployed to help sugar beet growers reduce prophylactic use of insecticides.
-Harrington et al. was the first to produce a statistical forecast using aphid migration data from Rothamsted Insect Survey (RIS) 12.2 m suction-traps.
-The migration model responses were first flight and log total count to the 17th June, which were shown to be driven by January-February mean temperatures.
-Harrington et al. showed an association between the VY risk to sugar beet and migration activity, with an elevated risk associated with earlier flights and the associated higher log total counts.
+Since the 1960s, various decision support tools predicting the impact of VY have been deployed to help sugar beet growers reduce prophylactic use of insecticides.^{17,18} Harrington et al.17 was the first to produce a statistical forecast using aphid migration data from Rothamsted Insect Survey (RIS) 12.2 m suction-traps.
+The migration model responses were first flight and total log counts to the 17th June, which were shown to be driven by January-February mean temperatures.
+Harrington et al.17 showed an association between the VY risk to sugar beet and migration activity, with an elevated risk associated with earlier flights and the associated higher total log counts.

-Although the aphid migration component relates to the VY incidence at a regional level and migrating aphids across the 12.2 m suction-trap network are highly synchronized,19,20,21,22 this does not necessarily imply that the aphids at the field-scale are behaving similarly.
-Hence, we investigate the spatial synchrony of the aphid counts across the east of England using yellow water traps (YWTs) and field counts, a network of traps that covers more than 100 000 ha of sugar beet and has been operational since 2014.
-Whilst the null hypothesis is of spatial randomness, we anticipate that neighboring fields will likely be more similar than those further apart, whereby the strength of synchrony declines as a function of distance.
-Our research spans a period of neonicotinoid seed treatment from 2014 to 2018 and then a shorter 2-year period without seed treatment.
+Although the aphid migration component relates to the VY incidence at a regional level18 and migrating aphids across the 12.2 m suction-trap network are highly synchronised ^{19,20,21,22}, this does not necessarily imply that the aphids at the field-scale are behaving similarly.23 Hence, we investigate the spatial synchrony of the aphid counts across the east of England using yellow water traps (YWTs) and field counts, a network of traps that covers more than 100,000 ha of sugar beet and has been operational since 2014.
+Whilst the null hypothesis is of spatial randomness, we anticipate that neighbouring fields will likely be more similar than those further apart, whereby the strength of synchrony declines as a function of distance.
+Our research spans a period of neonicotinoid seed treatment from 2014-2018 and then a shorter two-year period without seed treatment.
 We test the hypothesis that spatial synchrony declines with distance.
 We also use generalized additive mixed models (GAMMs) to support the spatial synchrony analyses using the same YWT data, providing further insight into the seasonal occurrence and spatial patterning in each year, testing for the presence of spatial clines in abundance and for evidence of temporal autocorrelation, which would reveal the level of predictability of populations in time.
-We also conduct an analysis of the forecasting error associated with predicting the total count of migrating aphids to 17th June using linear regressions using the Brooms Barn suction-trap that heuristically informs an approximate radius of 80 km around the trap (20 000 km, 10% of the land area of the East of England), subject to wind speed, landscape and elevation change.
-Whilst there are strong relationships between long-term aphid data from the RIS 12.2 m suctiontrap network and long-term weather data that demonstrate that the timing of spring first flight migrations is predictable, we assess the forecasting accuracy to predict numbers of aphids against those that were subsequently observed in the 12.2 m suction-trap at Brooms Barn, Suffolk.
-We attempt to explain the discrepancy using model-free permutation entropy.
+We also conduct an analysis of the forecasting error associated with predicting the total count of migrating aphids to 17th June using linear regressions using the Brooms Barn suction-trap that heuristically informs an approximate radius of 80 km around the trap (20 km2, 10% of the land area of the East of England), subject to wind speed, landscape and elevation change.
+Whilst there are strong relationships between long-term aphid data from the RIS 12.2 m suction-trap network and long-term weather data that demonstrate that the timing of spring first flight migrations is predictable^{17, 21}, we assess the forecasting accuracy to predict numbers of aphids against those that were subsequently observed in the 12.2 m suction-trap at Brooms Barn, Suffolk.
+We attempt to explain the discrepancy using model-free permutation entropy.24